alexbilledeaux/GVSU-CIS641-PythonGameGuys/docs/software_requirements_specification_final.md

 4. Operational Requirements
    1. The game shall be playable using a keyboard.
    2. The game shall shall support the use of a mouse to select ranged targets on the game map.
-   3. The game shall run as a standalone program.
+   3. The game executable shall not require any installation.
    4. The game window shall be resizable and its contents shall scale accordingly.
    5. The game shall be packaged as a standalone executable.

 5. Cultural and Political Requirements
    1. The menu options and messages shall be displayed in English.
-   2. The entity class shall be identifiable by alphanumerics rather than color.
+   2. The entity types {eg. scroll, arrow} shall be identifiable by alphanumerics rather than color.
-   3. The game source code shall be free to modify and redistribute according under the MIT License.
+   3. The game source code shall be free to modify and redistribute under the GNU General Public License V3.0.
    4. The game shall be playable by users who are at least 12 years old.
-   5. The game shall not include any political/religious reference either in text or visually.
+   5. The game shall not include any political/religious reference either visually or in text.